top of page

 UKYCC AT THE UN CLIMATE NEGOTIATIONS

-Our COP working group approach climate justice at the international level.
-We spend the year training, plotting, and policy-wonking in preparation for the United Nations Framework Convention on Climate Change (UNFCCC) negotiations.
-These negotiations happen twice a year: the smaller event called Intersessionals in Bonn, Germany every summer and the larger event called COP (Conference of the Parties) in a different country each year in Winter.
+Our COP Working Group approach climate justice at the international level.
+Spending the year training, plotting, and policy-wonking in preparation for the United Nations Framework Convention on Climate Change (UNFCCC) negotiations, we attend twice a year!
+These negotiations are the summer (smaller) event, called Intersessionals, which are held in Bonn, Germany, and the later (larger) event, called COP (Conference of the Parties), which is in a different country each year.

-These events are super complicated and exhausting but are a really important opportunity for us to contribute to the global fight for climate justice
+These events are super complex, with a huge attendance from around the world - it can become exhausting too, but each one is a really important opportunity for us to contribute to the global fight for climate justice.

-Main areas we have worked on at these negotiations:
+The main areas UKYCC have worked on at these negotiations:

 WE DEMAND JUSTICE!